Philip Drugeth: Personal life

 Drugeth's health had deteriorated by the middle of 1327.
 He last appeared as an active person on 7 June 1327, when judged over a lawsuit in Vizsoly.
 His court ceased its activities for the upcoming weeks, as possible evidence of deterioration in his health.
 He was last mentioned as a living person on 22 June.
 He died by 11 July.
 As one of the few non-royal persons, he was buried in the Basilica of the Assumption of the Blessed Virgin Mary in Székesfehérvár, the burial place of the kings of Hungary.
 His signet ring with the family coat-of-arms and the circumscription "S. PH[ILIPHI] PALATINI" was excavated by archaeologists there in the 1930s.
+Attila Zsoldos identified the jewel as a burial ring because the size of the seal impressions preserved on Philip's charters are different from that.
+Since the basilica was destroyed by fire in that year, it is possible that Philip's corpse was later transferred there after a first burial in an unknown location.
 Drugeth died without legitimate male heirs.
 Shortly after (or before) his death, his brother John I and his nephews – William, Nicholas I and John II – were invited from Naples to Hungary in order to inherit his wealth and power.
 After sewing the threads permanently in South Italy, John I was installed as Palatine of Hungary by Charles I in 1328, after almost a year of vacancy.
 William, who already resided in Hungary in August 1327, became the heir and new lord of the Drugets' province in Northeast Hungary, and later also succeeding his father as Palatine, who died in 1333.
 Later offsprings of the Drugeth family, which became extinct in 1684 with the execution of Sigismund II by Prince Emeric Thököly (the last male member Bishop Valentine II died in 1691), descended from the youngest son John II, preserving properties in Ung County after the decline in political influence during the reign of Louis I.